GHOST-Aram/friendly-docs/users/users.md

 - [Visit the documentation](./docs/[id]/put.md)

 ## PATCH User
-Apply partial modifications on a user by id.
+Apply partial modifications on a user by ID.
 - [Visit the documentation](./docs/[id]/patch.md)

 ## DELETE User
 Remove a user by ID.
 - [Visit the documentation](./docs/[id]/delete.md)